atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 3. It will perform the OTA update and install the Initial Anemone sketch to your Tentacle
 4. It will register the newly created Tentacle with the Anemone Cloud

-After these steps will complete, your Tentacle is up and ready.
+After these steps your Tentacle will be up and running.

 <img alt="Anemone Tentacle UI - Ready for app installation" src="https://github.com/ceskasporitelna/anemone/raw/master/documentation/images/app_ready_for_installation.png">